xiexi51/xiexi51.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper _AutoReP: Automatic ReLU Replacement for Fast Private Network Inference_ has been accepted by **ICCAD 23**.
+Our paper _AutoReP: Automatic ReLU Replacement for Fast Private Network Inference_ has been accepted by **ICCV 23**.